The flags of Cuba and Venezuela

 Don’t Be Fooled

 Some use the Scandinavian countries of Sweden, Denmark, and Norway to represent model socialist societies.
 This is a fallacy.
 These countries have market-based economies with private enterprise, private business ownership, and competition that requires businesses to respond directly to the needs of consumers.
 What they all share are high taxes, not just for wealthy individuals but for everyone.
-For instance, the average Danish citizen pays 50% of their income in taxes while earning 15% less and having 27% less disposable income after taxes than the average American.
+For instance, the average Danish citizen pays 50% of their income in taxes while earning 15% less and having 27% less disposable income after taxes than the average American citizen.
 Denmark has a top personal income tax of 57%.

 Scandinavian countries realize that for the government to give its citizens public benefits such as “free” health care and education, these benefits must be paid for.
 Capitalism and free markets create wealth, so Scandinavian countries encourage the opening of new businesses through lower regulations.
 Without new wealth being created, the Scandinavian model would fall apart quickly.
 This is why Scandinavian countries are wise to avoid socialism.